Pamela L. Jennings, PhD

 Pamela received her PhD in Human Centered Systems Design and Digital Media, School of Computer Science, University of Plymouth, United Kingdom; MBA, Ross School of Business, University of Michigan; MFA in Computer Art, School of Visual Arts; MA in Studio Art, International Center of Photography/New York University Program; and BA in Psychology, Oberlin College.

 Richard joined CDI in 2008.
-He has nearly single-handedly built the center's computational infrastructure, anticipating growth to support functions of a wide interdisciplinary range of research and design collaborators going forward.
-Richard's experience as a photographer supports CDI projects and webcasting of the increasing number of seminars and events.
-He relies on more than 20 years' experience in technology systems development, entrepreneurship and mentoring.
+He has provided tech support for a wide range of interdisciplinary research collaborations at the CDI.
+He relies on more than 25 years' experience in technology systems development, entrepreneurship and mentoring.